Features of Overlapping Corrective Waves Explained

-Elliott defines a five waves structure as an impulsive wave and a three waves one as a corrective wave.
-This is what the Elliott Wave principle is and its simplicity is actually the one that makes it so complicated.
-This is due to the fact that different waves of different degrees are coming and form at the same time so the trader needs to know how to differentiate between those different degrees.
-An impulsive wave, for example, can be only the 1st wave of an impulsive wave of a bigger degree, or the 3rd wave, or the 5th one, or it can be the a-wave of a zigzag, the c-wave of a zigzag or the c-wave of a flat pattern.
-All these possibilities make the whole Elliott Wave count process a difficult one and the only way to have a clue as for where a specific count starts/ends are to interpret it from a top/down analysis point of view.
-This means one should start with historical data based on the monthly charts or higher, then go on the lower time frames, step by step, finding impulsive and corrective waves, in order to come to a time frame small enough that a trade can be made.
-One way to make a difference between the places where an impulsive wave may appear is to look at the two corrective waves (the 2nd and the 4th wave) and check if they are overlapping.
-The overlapping principle, while a very simple one, is differentiating between different places an impulsive wave may or may not appear.
+Elliott defines a five-wave structure as an impulsive wave, and a three-wave one as a corrective wave.
+This is what the Elliott Waves principle is, and its simplicity is actually the one thing that makes it so complicated.
+This is due to the fact that different waves of different degrees are coming and forming at the same time, so the trader needs to know how to differentiate between those different degrees.
+An impulsive wave, for example, can be only the first wave of an impulsive wave of a bigger degree, or the third wave, or the fifth one, or it can be the a-wave of a zigzag, the c-wave of a zigzag, or the c-wave of a flat pattern.
+All these possibilities make the whole Elliott Wave count process a difficult one, and the only way to have a clue as to where a specific count starts and ends is to interpret it from a top-down analysis point of view.
+This means that one should start with historical data based on the monthly charts or longer-term, then go onto the shorter timeframes, step by step, finding impulsive and corrective waves in order to come to a timeframe short enough to allow a trade to be made.
+One way to differentiate between the places where an impulsive wave may appear is to look at the two corrective waves (the second and fourth wave) and check whether they are overlapping.
+The overlapping principle, while a very simple one, differentiates between different places where an impulsive wave may or may not appear.

-Overlapping refers only to the two corrective waves in an impulsive move, namely to the 2nd and the 4th wave.
+Overlapping refers only to the two corrective waves in an impulsive move, namely to the second and the fourth wave.
 The whole idea is that no parts of the two waves should come into the same area.
-If this is happening, then the whole impulsive wave actually is not impulsive, but corrective.
-Therefore, overlapping is helping traders knowing if an impulsive wave is really an impulsive wave or it is a corrective one.
-However, as with the overall Elliott Waves theory, things are not that easy and simple, but a bit controversial.
-In reality, the overlapping principle opens the gates for two distinct possibilities when it comes to an impulsive wave, both of them extremely important.
-One is referring to the classical impulsive move we mentioned so far in our Forex Trading Academy project, and another one is based on overlapping.
+If this is happens, then the whole impulsive wave is actually not impulsive, but corrective.
+Overlapping therefore helps traders to know whether an impulsive wave is really an impulsive wave or whether it is a corrective one.
+However, as with the overall Elliott Waves theory, things are not that simple, but are in fact slightly controversial.
+In reality, the overlapping principle opens the gates for two distinct possibilities when it comes to an impulsive wave, both of which are extremely important.
+One is referred to as to the classical impulsive move we mentioned earlier in our Forex Trading Academy project, and the other one is based on overlapping.

 Overlapping in a Classical Impulsive Wave

 As a rule of thumb, in a classical impulsive wave overlapping is not allowed.
-This means that no parts of the 4th wave should not go into the territory of the 2nd wave.
-Careful about interpreting the above statement as it can be a tricky one.
-The territory of the 2nd wave is not defined by the one that starts from the beginning to the end of it!
-The real territory is defined as the area between the highest point in the 2nd wave and the lowest point reached by the market.
-This is a classical mistake traders make and it may result in fatal losses.
-If this principle is respected, and all the other rules of an impulsive wave that we discussed in previous articles are respected as well, it is being said that a five waves structure is completed.
-However, is it possible for the 2nd and 4th waves to overlap and still to have an impulsive wave?
+This means that no parts of the fourth wave should go into the territory of the second wave.
+One should be careful about interpreting the above statement, as it can be a tricky one.
+The territory of the second wave is not defined as being from the beginning to the end of it!
+The real territory is defined as the area between the highest point in the second wave and the lowest point reached by the market.
+This is a classical mistake traders make, and it may result in fatal losses.
+If this principle is respected, and all the other rules of an impulsive wave that we discussed in previous articles are respected as well, it is said that a five-wave structure has been completed.
+However, is it possible for the second and fourth waves to overlap, and to still have an impulsive wave?
 The answer is yes!

 Impulsive Waves that Overlap

-As you can see from this whole article, a single and simple principle like the overlapping one, can influence a count and change it from its core.
-Knowing all these tips and tricks that are part of the overall Elliott Waves theory can only make a trader excel and find the best setups to trade.
+As you can see from this whole article, a single and simple principle like the overlapping one can influence a count and change it from its core.
+Knowing all these tips and tricks that are part of the overall Elliott Waves theory can only help a trader to excel in finding the best set-ups to trade.

 Other educational materials